 The complex is located in First Avenue, Whangarei, and parking is available outside or in the Forum North carpark through Cafler Park and over the footbridge.

 Botanica is also available to hire for wedding ceremonies, photos, and other functions for a small fee, payable when making a booking.
-The area will accomodate a maximum of 50 people, and it also has a sound system and public address system available with speakers positioned throughout the complex.
+The area will accommodate a maximum of 50 people, and it also has a sound system available with speakers positioned throughout the complex.

 Admission is free, and the complex is accessible for wheelchairs.